State-dependent geometries from magic-enriched quantum codes: Introduction

 However, existing QECC models do not capture the emergence of gravity.
-In exact subsystem erasure-correcting codes (including stabilizer codes and many other holographic tensor networks) the encoded state can always be locally decoded into a product of a logical bulk state and a fixed entangled resource \cite{Harlow:2016vwg}.
+This deficiency is particularly pronounced in exact subsystem erasure-correcting codes (including some stabilizer codes and many other holographic tensor networks), where the encoded state can always be locally decoded into a product of a logical bulk state and a fixed entangled resource \cite{Harlow:2016vwg}.
 Consequently, the entropic area term is independent of the logical state.
 This structure faithfully describes quantum field theory on curved spacetime but fails to capture a defining feature of gravity: changes in matter must backreact on geometry.
 Recent no-go theorems formalize this limitation, showing that stabilizer codes and their local-unitary deformations necessarily admit only trivial, state-independent area operators \cite{Cao:2023mzo}.

-This observation indicates that gravity cannot emerge from \textit{exact} subsystem error correction.
-In contrast, \textit{approximate} error correction relaxes the rigid separation between logical information and the code's entangled resource, allowing correlations between bulk matter and geometry.
+This observation indicates that gravity cannot emerge from \textit{exact} subsystem erasure correction codes.
+In contrast, \textit{approximate} erasure correction relaxes the rigid separation between logical information and the code's entangled resource, allowing correlations between bulk matter and geometry.
 Such correlations are unavoidable in a proper gravitational theory, where matter excitations source metric perturbations and therefore become entangled with the gravitational degrees of freedom \cite{Harlow:2016vwg,Cao:2023mzo,Pollack_2022}.
+Empirically, approximate QECCs have indeed been more successful in recovering features analogous to gravity, sometimes with additional gauge constraints \cite{Qi_2022,Dong:2023kyr,Hayden_2016,Cao_2021,Dolev_2022}.
+However, a full explanation of the underlying mechanisms that give rise to these features is still lacking, which may involve the complex interplay of multiple properties of approximate codes that are absent in exact subsystem erasure correction codes \footnote{The scope of our work is limited to subsystem erasure correction codes and we do not consider the more general subalgebra erasure correction codes.
+Note that it is possible for exact subalgebra codes to support non-trivial area operators \cite{Harlow:2016vwg}.}.

-In this work, we develop a framework for emergent geometry in approximate erasure-correcting codes.
+In this work, we develop a framework for emergent geometry in codes with approximate subsystem complementary recovery.
 We introduce an RT-like entropy decomposition that remains well defined beyond exact recovery.
 The matter entropy is defined as the entropy of the optimally recoverable bulk state, obtained by maximizing coherent information over recovery channels.
 This choice is motivated by the interpretation of bulk matter as the degrees of freedom that can be reconstructed with maximal fidelity from a boundary subregion, even when recovery is imperfect.

 The complementary contribution, which we call the \textit{proto-area entropy}, is defined as the difference between the boundary entropy and the recoverable bulk entropy.
 This quantity captures the residual entanglement that cannot be attributed to bulk matter and is therefore naturally interpreted as geometric.
 The resulting decomposition reduces to the standard and Faulkner–Lewkowycz-Maldacena (FLM) formula \cite{Faulkner:2013ana} in exact codes, while allowing the geometric term to become state dependent when recovery is approximate.